juicejuice/homeassistant_redback/README.md

 To try out the private API you will need to enter your serial number in the "Redback ID" field and application cookie in the "Redback Authentication" field.
 The value for that field should be in the form .AspNet.ApplicationCookie=XXX, where XXX is the big long cookie value obtained from Chrome Developer Tools, Application tab, after logging in to the [vendor portal](https://portal.redbacktech.com/).

 Please also note, I haven't re-tested the private API since developing the public API method.
 Something may be broken or missing.
+Also, the private API auth token will probably expire and you would need to manually refresh it in the integration's config files (I haven't added a UI for refreshing private API token).